oroinc/documentation/commerce/admin_guide/entities/entity_fields.rst

 3. On the entity view page, click the :guilabel:`Create Field` button in the upper-right corner of the page.

 4. Specify information for the basic entity field properties.
-See the descriptions of the basic properties in the `Basic Entity Field Properties <./entity-field-properties#basic-entity-field-properties>`__ section.
+See the descriptions of the basic properties in the :ref:`Basic Entity Field Properties <doc-entity-field-properties-basic>` section.

    .. image:: /user_guide/img/admin/entity_management/new_entity_field.png

 5. Click :guilabel:`Continue` button.
 Depending on what has been selected for **Type**, the corresponding additional fields appear.

 6. Specify information for additional properties.
-See the descriptions of the basic properties in the `Advanced Entity Field Properties <./entity-field-properties#advanced-entity-field-properties>`__ section.
+See the descriptions of the basic properties in the :ref:`Advanced Entity Field Properties <doc-entity-field-properties-advanced>` section.

 7. Click **Save** in the upper-right corner of the page.

 8. After that, you may require to update the schema.
-For how to do it, see the `Update Schema <./entity-actions#update-schema>`__ section.
+For how to do it, see the :ref:`Update Schema <schema-update>` section.

 Edit a Custom Entity Field